 3 THE SUN AS SEEN BY AN OBSERVER AT THE SURFACE OF THE EARTH

-The earth describes an elliptical orbit, quasi-circular, around the sun.
+The earth describes an elliptical orbit, quasi-circular, counterclockwise, around the sun.
+The duration of an orbit is approximately 365.25 days, one day being 24 h, i.e. 86 400 s.